kids encyclopedia robot

 Early life and background

-Her father, Willie McLaughlin, is a member of the Manhattan College Athletic Hall of Fame as a three-time All-American.
+Her parents are Willie McLaughlin and Mary Neumeister McLaughlin.
+Her father Willie was part of a long line of track & field stars from East Orange High School, in East Orange, New Jersey.
+He is a member of the Manhattan College Athletic Hall of Fame as a three-time All-American.
 He was a semi-finalist in the 400 meters at the 1984 Olympic Trials.
-Her mother, Mary Neumeister McLaughlin, was a 2:12 half-miler at Cardinal O'Hara High School in Tonawanda, New York, where she ran on the boys' team.
+Her mother Mary was a 2:12 half-miler at Cardinal O'Hara High School in Tonawanda, New York, where she ran on the boys' team.
 Her parents met as students at Manhattan College; there was no women's track team when Mary arrived in 1979, so she became the manager of the men's track team.

 At the national junior championships in 2014, McLaughlin placed a close second behind Shamier Little in the 400-meter hurdles; her time of 55.63 s was a national high school freshman record and a world age-14 best.
 She would have qualified to represent the United States at the 2014 IAAF World Junior Championships, but was a year too young to be eligible.
 McLaughlin also set a world age group best of 13.34 s in the 100-meter hurdles over 76.2 cm (2 ft 6.0 in) hurdles that summer.